KoheiKumegawa/BC_ATAC_2022/README.md

 ### Thank you for visiting our publication page.
 Please cite if our work helps you.
 ### Download data: [ATAC-seq fragment files of 42 BC patients]()
 ### Public data sources: [TCGA ATAC-seq](https://gdc.cancer.gov/about-data/publications/ATACseq-AWG)
-### R codes for reproducible analysis in codes directory
+### We thank the great studies about ATAC-seq analysis.
+This study is inspired by [TCGA ATAC-seq study](https://www.science.org/doi/10.1126/science.aav1898) and our R codes are constructed based on the TCGA ATAC-seq study and [ArchR](https://www.nature.com/articles/s41588-021-00790-6).

 ![](https://github.com/KoheiKumegawa/CA_JFCR_BRCA/blob/main/figure1.png)